ElysiumDisc/stargwent/README.md

 ### Special Card Abilities

 #### **Thor's Hammer** ⚡
-- Removes ALL Goa'uld units from both boards
+- Removes ALL Goa'uld units from both boards (instant purge)
-- Faction-specific destruction
+- Asgard anti-Goa'uld failsafe

 #### **Zero Point Module (ZPM)** ⚡
-- Doubles ALL your siege units' power
+- Doubles ALL your siege units' power for the rest of the round
 - Ancient power source

 #### **Communication Device** 📡
-- Reveals opponent's hand for rest of round
+- Reveals opponent's hand for the rest of the round
 - Ancient stones allow you to see through enemy eyes
 - Intelligence gathering

 #### **Merlin's Anti-Ori Weapon** ⚡
 - One-sided Naquadah Overload
-- Destroys ONLY opponent's strongest units (yours are safe)
+- Destroys ONLY opponent's strongest non-Hero units (yours are safe)
 - Designed to destroy ascended beings

 #### **Dakara Superweapon** 💥